Chapter 10: Value investing

 Say there are two identical petrol stations in your town.
 If the BP station is selling for 5 times earnings (a PE of 5) and the Shell station is selling for 10 times earnings then the BP station might be a bargain.
 Alternatively, the Shell one could be too expensive.

 Another thing good value investors pay close attention to is the price paid for businesses when they are taken over (takeover valuations).
-The reasoning is here is that prices paid in takeovers are close to the true valuation of a business.
+The reasoning here is that prices paid in takeovers can be close to the true valuation of a business.

 How to achieve a margin of safety